Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/2023-02-21-hiring-internally-first-and-support-future-leaders.md

     <img src="https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_450/q_60/v1677023349/blog-posts/_progression/_internal_hiring_story_of_bob/1_bob_was_a_force_for_good_on_the_engineering_team_fnu3fk.jpg" alt="Bob was a force for good on the engineering team - helping the tech and the culture" />
 </p>

 Eventually, the time came to grow the business again.
-The CTO decided they needed an "Engineering Manager" to line manage the engineers and focus them on operations towards the strategy set out to secure the next round of funding.
+The CTO decided they needed an "Engineering Manager" to line manage the engineers and focus them on operations towards the strategy set out: securing the next round of funding.
 The role was published for external applicants.
 Bob applied but was told he wasn't considered a candidate due to "lack of experience" - that was the extent of the feedback.
 Recruitment continued and eventually they made an offer to an experienced engineering leader who joined the business.

 <p align="center">
     <img src="https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_450/q_60/v1677023353/blog-posts/_progression/_internal_hiring_story_of_bob/2_bob_heard_about_the_new_role_u20jo5.jpg" alt="Bob heard about the new role - an 'Engineering Manager'" />
 </p>

 The new manager was really talented and spent a lot of time listening to the engineers to understand what they needed.
-Having been overlooked for the role, he was now losing the growth opportunities he had thrived on previously.
-The manager was happy for Bob to keep learning but the business didn't need him to pick up the extra tasks now.
-They needed him back as senior engineer and he was not sure he wanted that.
+Having been overlooked for the role, Bob was now losing the growth opportunities he had thrived on previously.
+The manager was happy for Bob to keep learning but the business didn't need him to pick up the extra tasks now that they had a new leader.
+They needed Bob back as senior engineer and he was not sure he wanted that.
 Bob found it hard to stay motivated and positive.

 <p align="center">
     <img src="https://res.cloudinary.com/martinmayer-tech/image/upload/c_scale,w_450/q_60/v1677023353/blog-posts/_progression/_internal_hiring_story_of_bob/3_the_new_manager_was_a_great_person_but_was_understandably_taking_over_hyuwpb.jpg" alt="The new manager was a great person but was understandably taking over - Bob found it hard to stay motivated" />